sgkelkar/ANN-Models-for-Spoken-Letter-Classification/README.md

 # README

-These proejcts explores techniques such as feature extraction, normalization, and various machine learning algorithms for classification and clustering of biomedical signals, specifically from CTG and ECG data.
-This data helps us understand methods on improving the accuracy of diganising, reognizing, and predicting medical conditions and anaomolies through the use of signal porocessing.
+These projects explore techniques such as feature extraction, normalization, and various machine learning algorithms for classification and clustering of biomedical signals, specifically from CTG and ECG data.
+This data helps us understand methods on improving the accuracy of diagnosing, recognizing, and predicting medical conditions and anomalies through the use of signal processing.

 ### Overview